Business electricity price comparison

-If you’re unsure how much electricity a business the size of yours should be using, or how much its business electricity rates should be, the tables below will give you a good idea.
+If you’re unsure how much electricity a business the size of yours should be using, or how much its business electricity rates should be, the table below will give you an idea.

 |Business size||Low end usage (kWh)||High end usage (kWh)|

 How much money could switching save your business?

 The amount you can save all depends upon the size of your company, the size of its premises, the number of employees, and its overall energy efficiency.

 Call our energy experts now on 0800 088 6986 to run a commercial electricity comparison and find out exactly how much your business could save.